Per Oregon statues, volunteers are

 currently in Oregon?

-there are 175-200 volunteers statewide, but we are always in need of more,
+At any given time, there are 140-150 active volunteers statewide, but we are always in need of more,

 especially in rural areas, the Oregon Coast, and Central and Eastern Oregon.